AbyFwz/usagi-laraque/README.md

-Here’s a sample `README.md` for your project:

----

-# RabbitMQ Laravel Producer-Consumer Example
+# RabbitMQ Laravel Producer-Consumer Example (Usagi-LaraQue)

 This project demonstrates a basic producer-consumer architecture using **Laravel** and **RabbitMQ**.
 The producer service retrieves orders from a database and publishes them as messages to RabbitMQ every 10 seconds, while a consumer service listens to the queue and stores these messages in a database if they are unique.